 Heat oven to 425 degrees F. Pat chicken dry with paper towels and season all over with salt and pepper.
 Place zucchini on a rimmed baking sheet and season with a little more salt and pepper.

 In a small bowl, combine garlic, oregano or mint and red pepper flakes.
 Whisk in oil.
 Add chicken to pan with the zucchini pieces and pour garlic mixture over all, tossing until well coated.
 Spread chicken and zucchini in a single layer and roast until chicken is cooked through and zucchini is browned, about 30 to 40 minutes.

-Once the pan is out of the oven, squeeze a lemon wedge over everything.
+Once the pan is out of the oven, remove skin from chicken and squeeze a lemon wedge over everything.
 Garnish with basil and serve with more lemon wedges and red pepper flakes on the side.